r-ms/detect_spam/README.md

 # Spam Detection Service

-A containerized service that detects spam messages using the Llama 3 language model via VLLM.
+A containerized service that detects spam messages using the Llama 3 language model via Ollama.

 ## Features

 - API endpoint for spam detection
-- Uses Llama 3 8B Instruct model
+- Uses Ollama to host Llama 3 model locally
-- Runs on CPU
+- Fully containerized with Docker and Docker Compose
-- Containerized with Docker and Docker Compose
+- Response caching for improved performance

 ## Getting Started